How GM ended up suing its crosstown rival

 PSA wouldn’t comment.

-WHAT IMPACT WILL THE LAWSUIT HAVE ON CONTACT TALKS?
+WHAT IMPACT WILL THE LAWSUIT HAVE ON CURRENT CONTACT TALKS?

+Fiat Chrysler is the last of Detroit’s big three automakers still working out a new contract.
+Ford workers ratified theirs last week, while the union settled with General Motors last month after a 40-day strike by 49,000 workers that shut down the company’s U.S. production.

 Workers already were suspicious of the UAW’s leadership because of the federal corruption probe, which has resulted in charges against 13 people thus far.
 Norwood Jewell, a union vice president who negotiated a contract with FCA, is in prison.
 Prosecutors alleged that the company paid off a $262,000 home mortgage for another vice president, General Holiefield, who also was responsible for negotiating with Fiat Chrysler.
 He died in 2015.